-- 1. Read the warranty.
+- Read the warranty.
 Go over it thoroughly with your dealer. - Inspect the vehicle.
 Do not accept delivery until you have gone through the coach with the dealer.
-Newmar has provided a checklist to be used during retail delivery.
+Newmar has provided a checklist as part of the Owner's Registration to be used during retail delivery.
 Check each item on the list, and make sure the dealer does the same.
-Do not sign this checklist until you have done checked off each item. - 3.
-Ask questions about anything that you do not understand concerning your recreational vehicle. - 4.
-Responsible Use.
-Your vehicle is designed to be used for recreational or temporary living purposes.
-It is not designed to be used as a full-time residence or for commercial use.
-Commercial use means using as a business asset, such as a mobile office or using the vehicle for lease/rental purposes.
+Do not sign this checklist until you have checked off each item.